 UCLA’s football home just turned into a legal battleground.
 Pasadena is suing both the program and the University of California Regents over the Bruins’ rumored plan to pack up and head for the shiny lights of SoFi Stadium.
-The complaint, filed October 30 in Los Angeles County Superior Court, accuses the school of trying to walk away from a lease that keeps them at the Rose Bowl through 2044.
+The complaint, filed on October 30 in the Los Angeles County Superior Court, accuses the school of attempting to walk away from a lease that would have kept them at the Rose Bowl through 2044.
 But the Bruins have finally broken their silence.

 Watch What’s Trending Now!